remla2025-team19/model-training/README.md

 dvc remote add -d sentiment_remote gs://remla2025-team19-bucket
 ```
 3. Add credentials (keep it local since it is a secret)

+The secret for testing purposes can be found in `secret/remla_secret.json`.

 ```bash
 dvc remote modify --local sentiment_remote credentialpath `/path/to/remla_secret.json`
 ```